nikitavoloboev/data/space/space.md

 # Space

+[SEA](https://www.youtube.com/c/SEAmedia/videos) does lots of fascinating videos on space.

 ## Notes

 - [Two points of space are considered the same point when the distance between them is zero.](https://www.reddit.com/r/askscience/comments/5sdyes/by_guessing_the_rate_of_the_expansion_of_the/ddedjcw/)